johannac/recipes/cookies/chocolateheaven.md

 Put the butter and 200g of the chocolate in a [bain marie](https://en.wikipedia.org/wiki/Bain-marie) until the chocolate is melted.

 Separate the egg yolks from the whites in separate bowls.
-Whisk the egg whites with a pinch of salt until you get semi-stiff meringe peaks.
+Whisk the egg whites with a pinch of salt until you get  semi-stiff peaks.

 Whisk the egg yolks with the brown sugar, orange zest and juice until the mixture lightens in color (2-5 min)